Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 ==========

 Checking the connection is easy.
 If you have a smartphone, you can install `Bluetooth terminal`_ and connect to the device.
-Then, supposing we are still using a serial interface at ``/dev/ttyUSB0`` with a baud rate of 921600, no parity, 1 stop bit and 8 bits data:
+Then, supposing you are still using a serial interface at ``/dev/ttyUSB0`` with a baud rate of 921600, no parity, 1 stop bit and 8 bits data: